AubaySpain/testmaker/README.md

 There is an archetype **testmaker-archetype** published in Maven Central that  can be used for create a base maven-project and its equivalent **testmaker-archetype-pageobject** for create the same project where the test-script described in the TestGoogle.java class uses a PageObject Pattern.

-The classes that contains that project are similar to those described in the previous version unlike that they are located in the corresponding packages:
+When you'll create a project with any of these archetypes you'll have a project with java classes similar to those described in the previous version unlike that they are located in the corresponding packages:

 ​	.access.**CmdLineAccess.java**